Monday to Friday: 9am to 5pm

 Chicago, IL 60605

-Students can submit a work order for the Wabash Building by visiting the Office of Residence Life on 14th Floor.
+Students can submit a work order for the Wabash Building by visiting the Office of Residence Life on 14th Floor in person, calling the Office at 312-341-2005 or sending an email to firstname.lastname@example.org.

 The laundry room is on the 15th Floor.
-You can use coins or a debit or credit card to operate the machines.
+Laundry is free at the Wabash building!
 Download the Roosevelt University App to check the status of the machines.
 Through this feature of the app you can see open washers and dryers, you can see when busy machines will be free as well as know how much time is left on machines you are using.

 This is a tool in the form of a document that you will receive upon moving in to a new space that is intended to facilitate conversation amongst you and your new roommates and/or suitemates.
 The document guides you through questions that make conversation easier in regards to establishing living standards for your space.